Gozala/gozala.github.com/_posts/JS/2012-04-26-code-logic-not-mechanics.md

 ### 4. Progress tracking

-Finally if your function depends on multiple asynchronous inputs than will have to manually track each.
+Finally if your function depends on multiple asynchronous inputs then you will have to manually track each.

     #!/bin/javascript
     function makeView(templateURI, dataURI, callback) {